Accommodation for Undergraduates

 Some of the Hall’s Welfare team live at the College on the main College site at Queen’s Lane and at Norham St Edmund, William R. Miller and Tamesis Guest house.
 You can speak to them about anything from personal or academic issues.
 They are here to be a friendly listening ear and help you get access to the right support during your time with us.

 We offer accommodation on the main College site at Queen’s Lane, to all our first-year students.
 You can stay in the Kelly, Emden, Whitehall or Staircase 8 buildings.

 On the Queen’s Lane site third-year students can live in the Besse building overlooking Oxford’s High Street or the historic Front Quad.

 Tamesis Guest House

-Around a ten-minute walk away across Magdalen Bridge, Isis houses about 45 of our undergraduates, including a few in en-suite rooms.
-There are kitchens and a common room and the building is opposite the University Sports Complex, it is also close to the lively student area of Cowley Road.
-During the summer (July to September), it opens to the public as a hotel.
+Around a ten-minute walk away across Magdalen Bridge, the Guest House houses 43 third-year undergraduates and visiting students, with some en-suite rooms.
+There are kitchens and a common room and the building is opposite the University Sports Complex, it is also close to the lively student area of Cowley Road with the Oxford Blue Pub and Madhatters Jazz Club nearby.